Rolling In the Deep—the snowiest season On Record.

 December 13th: Rob Lowe enjoys a Deepcember day | Photo: Rocko Menzyk

-Rob Lowe, who has been skiing Alta and Snowbird since 1976, made a surprise visit to Alta in the middle of December.
-A storm that forecasts expected to deliver 14-21 inches of snow, visited Alta and refused to leave.
-By Thursday, 70.5” of snow had fallen from just 2.9 inches of water an astonishing 4.1% density.
-The Lowe Pressure System was the fourth-biggest storm total in the past two decades at Alta.
+Actor Rob Lowe—who has been skiing Alta and Snowbird since 1976—made a surprise visit to Alta in the middle of December.
+Forecasts called for 14-21 inches of snow.
+Four days later, 70.5” of snow had fallen from just 2.9 inches of water—an astonishing 4.1% average density.
+This "Lowe Pressure System" was the fourth-biggest storm total in the past two decades at Alta.

 December 29th: Anna Marno dives into a deep bluebird powder day | Photo: Chloe Jimenez

 Another round of storms shortly after Christmas delivered an additional 28 inches of snow.
 The storm moved on from Little Cottonwood Canyon and the sun came out for a classic Alta bluebird powder with two feet of powder.

 December 30th: Buried cars in the Wildcat lot | Photo: Rocko Menzyk

 As we approached the final days of 2022, an atmospheric river event dropped 37 inches of snow from 4.73 inches of water, 12.8% density snow that resembles the maritime snowfall of the Sierras or Cascade Ranges.
 It was a wet and wild end to 2022.

 December 2022 was the third-snowiest December in the past 43 years—eclipsing the 143.5 inches of snow in DeepCember 2021.